-- A. Submission to such conduct is made either implicitly or explicitly a term or condition of an individual's employment, or status in a class, educational program, or activity. - B. Submission or rejection of such conduct by an individual is used as the basis for employment or educational decisions affecting such individual.
+- 1. Submission to such conduct is made either implicitly or explicitly a term or condition of an individual's employment, or status in a class, educational program, or activity. - 2.
+Submission or rejection of such conduct by an individual is used as the basis for employment or educational decisions affecting such individuals.